 Regardless of what the holiday party situation at your workplace is it doesn’t matter.
 It’s worth the consideration of joining or even launching a campaign to have one.
-Consider this my rally cry for why you should get involved.
+Consider this my rally cry for why you should get involved in the office party.

 Increase your visibility

-Unless you’re a total spaz or you run the place increasing your presence in the workplace isn’t a bad thing.
+Unless you’re a total loser or you run the place, increasing your presence in the workplace isn’t a bad thing.
 In fact, it’s one of the best ways to find yourself making an impact and getting in with the movers and the shakers.